Education (EDUC) Courses

 1 hour.
 Course is a laboratory experience consisting of general and specific tasks, managing and instructing pupils and assisting teaching in the classroom.

-Prerequisites: EDUC 351 Middle-Level Education, EDUC 352 Middle-Level Methods, and EDUC 375 Student Teaching I and Classroom Management.
+Prerequisites: EDUC 353 Trends and Issues in Middle-Level Education and EDUC 375 Student Teaching I and Classroom Management

 EDUC 380 Social Studies Methods

 2 hours.
 Covers research-based methods for teaching social studies.
 Issues of cultural proficiency addressed.

 2 hours.
 Clearly, individual classroom teachers can have a major impact on student achievement.
 Of the three major roles of the classroom teacher – making choices about instructional strategies, designing classroom curriculum and employing classroom management techniques – classroom management is arguably the foundation.
 Research on classroom management is integrated into the course.
 This course introduces the teacher candidate to research-based effective classroom management strategies.